StockNews.com Initiates Coverage on Arcadia Biosciences (NASDAQ:RKDA)

-Research analysts at StockNews.com assumed coverage on shares of Arcadia Biosciences (NASDAQ:RKDA – Get Free Report) in a research note issued to investors on Thursday.
-The firm set a “sell” rating on the basic materials company’s stock.
+StockNews.com began coverage on shares of Arcadia Biosciences (NASDAQ:RKDA – Free Report) in a report published on Thursday morning.
+The firm issued a sell rating on the basic materials company’s stock.

-Arcadia Biosciences (NASDAQ:RKDA – Get Free Report) last released its quarterly earnings results on Thursday, November 9th.
-The basic materials company reported ($1.83) earnings per share (EPS) for the quarter, topping the consensus estimate of ($2.67) by $0.84.
-Arcadia Biosciences had a negative net margin of 279.74% and a negative return on equity of 77.09%.
-The business had revenue of $1.60 million for the quarter, compared to analyst estimates of $1.89 million.
-Analysts anticipate that Arcadia Biosciences will post -8.23 EPS for the current fiscal year.
+Arcadia Biosciences (NASDAQ:RKDA – Get Free Report) last announced its quarterly earnings results on Thursday, November 9th.
+The basic materials company reported ($1.83) EPS for the quarter, beating the consensus estimate of ($2.67) by $0.84.
+Arcadia Biosciences had a negative return on equity of 77.09% and a negative net margin of 279.74%.
+The company had revenue of $1.60 million for the quarter, compared to the consensus estimate of $1.89 million.
+As a group, equities analysts expect that Arcadia Biosciences will post -8.23 EPS for the current fiscal year.

 Arcadia Biosciences Company Profile